 The V8 Masters cars were designed, developed and built in Cape Town by Owen Ashley and feature a spaceframe chassis and glass fibre bodywork.
-Designated APV347is (Ashley Performance Vehicle), all of the cars are prepared and maintained at the V8 Masters Series workshop by Richard Quixley and senior mechanics Darryl Bachmann, Kevin Howes and Pierre du Bois.
+Designated APV347is (Ashley Performance Vehicle), all of the cars are prepared and maintained at the V8 Masters Series workshop by Richard Quixley and senior mechanics Darryl Bachmann (manager) and Kyle Drennen.

 Powering the cars is a 5 686 cm3 Ford Racing V8 delivering 300 kW at the wheels and 610 N.m of torque, mated with a Tremec five-speed close-ratio manual gearbox and driving the rear wheels via a Mustang 8¾-inch limited-slip differential.